ranzuh/KalevalaGPT/README.md

 # KalevalaGPT

 Training a GPT-like transformer to generate the next characters based on previous ones.
+The dataset is Kalevala, the Finnish national epic by Elias Lönnrot.
 The text is tokenized at the character level, with the first 90% of the Kalevala used for training and the last 10% for validation.

 ## Baseline Bigram language model